cjglo/GameOfLifeVisualizer/README.md

 ## Tech Stack

-I will be using Go and C to implement this application.
-These low level languages will ensure performance for the simulator even if additional features are added on.
-I choose these two rather than others (or just one itself) mainly just to get practice in both those langauges specifically.
+I will be C to implement this application.
+I choose it rather than others (or higher-level languages that would have worked just as well) mainly just to get practice in C specifically.
+Although since it is implemented in such a low level, performance should be good even with any additional features added on.

-To get into specifics, I chose to use C for the GUI of this application, as the C ecosystem just had way better and more documented options.
-Many GUI Go libaries were just not well supported.
+To get into specifics, I chose GTK as the libary for the GUI because of my familiarity with a very similar Java libary.

-For now, Go will run everything else, although as I add features I do expect once again to run into situations where C is the better option because of library support.
+At one point I was considering adding Go just for more practice.
+For now I can't think of a real reason to add it that would make sense, but it is possible something may be implemented in Go in the future.

 ## Bugs